2018 United States House of Representatives elections in Massachusetts: District 8

 The 8th congressional district is located in eastern Massachusetts.
 It contains the southern quarter of the city of Boston and many of its southern suburbs.
-The incumbent is Democrat Stephen Lynch, who has represented the district since 2013 and previously represented the 9th district from 2001 to 2013.
-The district has a PVI of D+10.
+The incumbent was Democrat Stephen Lynch, who had represented the district since 2013, and previously represented the 9th district from 2001 to 2013.
+The district had a PVI of D+10.
 He was re-elected with 72% of the vote in 2016.

-Lynch is running for re-election.
+Lynch was running for re-election.
 No Republicans filed to run.

 Democratic primary

 Two political newcomers ran against Lynch in the primary, video game developer Brianna Wu and pilot Christopher Voehl.
-No debates have been held in this race.
+No debates were held in this race.